johnros/johnros.github.com/_posts/2015-06-12-building-blocks-of-machine-learning.md

 tags:  [machine-learning]
 ---

-One can easily be confused by the sea of methods and terms in macine learning.
+One can easily be confused by the sea of methods and terms in machine learning.
 I find the endless terminology confusing and counter productive.
 One might have a perfect understanding of a method "A", but is unaware that the new state of the art algorithm, "B++", is merely a small twist to his familiar "A".
-I have spent hours trying to disambiguate terms just to realize that a simple idea was ocluded by terminology.
+I have spent hours trying to disambiguate terms just to realize that a simple idea was occluded by terminology.

-In this post, I try to collect the fundemantal ideas underlying machine-learning.
+In this post, I try to collect the fundamental ideas underlying machine-learning.
 Most algorithms out there can be shown to be some compounding of these ideas:

 $$
 \newcommand{\loss}{l} % A loss function